run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 The instructions below will guide you through the process of installing the CLI.

+!!!
+Note
+     The Run:AI CLI runs on Mac and Linux.
+You can run the CLI on Windows by using Docker for Windows.
+See the end of this document.

 ## Prerequisites

-*   Run:AI CLI runs on Mac and Linux.
 *   When installing the command-line interface, its worth considering future upgrades:
      * Install the CLI on a dedicated _Jumpbox_ machine.
 Researches will connect to the Jumpbox from which they can submit Run:AI commands
      * Install the CLI on a shared directory that is mounted on Researchers' machines.